rywolfson/Cederlind/README.md

 # Cederlind

-Located inside are a CSV of Blake Cederlind's 2020 pitch data and two data visualizations using ggplot.
+Located within this Github is a CSV of Blake Cederlind's 2020 pitch data and two charts created through basic ggplot practices.